 In 1998 broadcast operations moved to a custom built facility on the campus of The College of Southern Nevada thanks to a major grant from the Donald W Reynolds Foundation.
 This move signaled the beginning of significant expansion of radio service in broadcast to more of Nevada and adjacent counties in Utah, Arizona and California.
 Coinciding with rapid population growth in the Southern Nevada region, Nevada Public Radio grew in relevance and reach as the dominant NPR news station for Nevada, signature public radio entertainment, classical music, magazine production and the delivery of that content in emerging formats online.
 With the 2017 sign-on of KVNV “NV89” in Reno, Nevada Public Radio became a statewide broadcaster reaching 93% of Nevada’s population.

-Nevada Public Radio now operates a non-commercial, radio broadcast network comprised of seven stations, KNPR-FM Las Vegas (88.9), KCNV-FM Las Vegas (89.7), KTPH-FM Tonopah (91.7), KLNR-FM Panaca (91.7), KWPR-FM Lund/Ely (88.7), KSGU-FM St George (90.3), KLKR-FM Elko (89.3), KVNV Sun Valley/ Reno (89.1), plus nine rural translators.
+Nevada Public Radio now operates a non-commercial, radio broadcast network comprised of eight stations, KNPR-FM Las Vegas (88.9), KCNV-FM Las Vegas (89.7), KTPH-FM Tonopah (91.7), KLNR-FM Panaca (91.7), KWPR-FM Lund/Ely (88.7), KSGU-FM St George (90.3), KLKR-FM Elko (89.3), KVNV Sun Valley/ Reno (89.1), plus nine rural translators.

 A volunteer governing board including founder and Director Emeritus, Lamar Marchese oversees Nevada Public Radio.
 The Community Advisory board is also a valued component in achieving the mission of Nevada Public Radio: